 By Peter Borrows

-On the north side of St Mary’s Church, adjacent to the West Door, is a cluster of graves, the Weller family plot.
+On the north side of St Mary’s Church, Amersham, adjacent to the West Door, is a cluster of graves, the Weller family plot (see Fig. 1).
 There are also some memorials to the family inside the church.
-One records the death of Henry Weller in Black River, Jamaica in 1815.
+One records the death of Henry Weller in Black River, Jamaica, in 1815.
 Black River was a slave port in the parish of St Elizabeth, so, inspired by the Black Lives Matter movement, and with plenty of lockdown time available, I was prompted to investigate.
-Using only the University College London Legacies of British Slave Ownership website and the usual on-line resources available to family genealogists – the census, church records and newspapers in the UK and Jamaica – I have uncovered some perhaps surprising facts about the Weller family.
-To a modern eye, some of the Jamaica baptism records may seem disturbing.
+Using only the University College London Legacies of British Slave Ownership website and the usual on-line resources available to family genealogists – the census, church records, wills and newspapers in the UK and Jamaica – I have uncovered some perhaps surprising facts about the Weller family.
+To a modern eye, the subtlety of the various racial distinctions used in the Jamaica baptism records may seem both astonishing and shocking.

-The 3rd son, William Weller (1763-1843), is more interesting.
+William Weller’s 3rd son, also William Weller (1763-1843), see Fig. 2, is more interesting.
 With Sarah Lacey (1762-1820) he had (at least) 8 children.
-Their fifth son, also William Weller (1797-1859) (and his descendants) followed his father and grandfather into the brewery.
-Their eldest son, Henry Weller (1788-1815), died in Black River, Jamaica and their second son, John Lacey Weller (1790-1823), was also carrying out business In Jamaica at that time.
-Their eldest daughter, Mary Weller (1783-1860) of Amersham, married George Channer (1779-1830) of Black River, Jamaica by licence in Amersham in July 1807, although he already had a family in Jamaica.
+Their fifth son, another William Weller (1797-1859) (and his descendants), followed his father and grandfather into the brewery.
+Their eldest son, Henry Weller (1788-1815), died in Black River, Jamaica and their second son, John Lacey Weller (1790-1823), was also carrying out business in Jamaica at that time.
+Their eldest daughter, Mary Weller (1783-1860), married George Channer (1779-1830), also of Black River, Jamaica, by licence in Amersham in July 1807, although he already had a family in Jamaica.
 Mary and George had (at least) 9 children, 3 of whom died in infancy and these 3 are recorded on a tablet in St Mary’s Church.
 Their eldest daughter Mary Elizabeth Channer was baptised in Amersham in July 1808.
 It’s unclear where and when Frederick Lacey Channer was born but he died aged 3 months.
-However, their 7 other children from 1815 onwards were baptised in Heston in Middlesex.
+However, their 7 other children from 1811 onwards were baptised in Heston in Middlesex.

 Meanwhile, George Channer’s problems continued and in 1818 William Williams took over as Receiver from the late Alex Girdwood and in 1820 George was made bankrupt in London.
 Nothing daunted, he was then involved in setting up a marine insurance business in 1824 and continued in this until his death in Amersham in 1830.

 Now to return to the Weller brothers in Black River, Jamaica.
-Like George Channer, Henry Weller was not married but had a family with 2 children, William and Frederic by Sarah Smith, described as a free mulatto (a mulatto is usually the child of one black and one white parent).
-Henry died at Black River in 1815.
+Like George Channer, Henry Weller was not married but had a family with 2 children, William and Frederic by Sarah Smith, described as a free mulatto (see Figs. 6 and 7).
+A mulatto is the child of one black and one white parent.
+Henry died at Black River in 18153.